-- 1. Copies of the audio and video recordings of proceedings may be provided upon request, with or without payment of a fee, and subject to the authorisation of the Registrar. - 2.
-Participants shall be provided with copies of the audio and video recordings of proceedings, upon request and without payment of a fee, unless the Registrar decides otherwise for reasons relating to the availability of resources.
+1. Copies of the audio and video recordings of proceedings may be provided upon request, with or without payment of a fee, compensation and subject to the authorisation of the Registrar.

 Implementation of orders of a Chamber for disclosure of a record of closed proceedings